Rui Gomes (politician): Political career

 On 5 August 2015, Taur Matan Ruak, who was then the President of East Timor, appointed Gomes as his Chief of Staff, replacing Fidelis Leite Magalhães.
 Previously, Gomes had been a personal advisor to the President on economic issues.

-On 15 September 2017, Gomes was sworn in as Minister for Planning and Finance in the VII Constitional Government led by Mari Alkatiri.
+On 15 September 2017, Gomes was sworn in as Minister for Planning and Finance in the VII Constitutional Government led by Mari Alkatiri.
 His term of office ended on 22 June 2018 when the VIII Constitutional Government took over; he then reverted being an economic adviser, this time to President Francisco Guterres "Lu-Olo", who had taken up that office in 2017.

 On 18 June 2020, Gomes was entrusted with the role of President of the Commission for the Preparation of the Economic Recovery Plan for East Timor following the COVID-19 pandemic.

 The commission's responsibility was to recommend to the VIII Constitutional Government the measures to be adopted and the actions to be taken for the recovery of East Timor's national economy.
 Under Gomes's leadership, the commission developed a plan focusing on the promotion of human capital, agriculture, tourism, housing, education, health and social protection.

 On 23 November 2020, Gomes was re-appointed as Minister of Finance to succeed his own successor Fernando Hanjam, who had had to resign due to ill health.

+Gomes' tenure as Minister ended when the IX Constitutional Government took office on 1 July 2023.
+He was succeeded by Santina Viegas Cardoso.